 On another note, recycling, reusing, and buying secondhand is a huge passion of mine, and you will see that throughout my work, particularly in the visible mending projects.
 All of the patterned hankies in my shop are upcycled from cotton fabric that I have been given, bought secondhand, or salvaged.
 I do wash the fabric three times before it finds you as a hankie.

-Not to humble brag, but wrenbirdarts has been featured in Buzzfeed, HuffPost, Parade Magazine, SeattleMet, and lots and lots of blogs.
+wrenbirdarts has been featured in Buzzfeed, HuffPost and HuffPost Weddings, Parade Magazine, SeattleMet Magazine, and lots and lots of blogs.
 In 2016, I contributed to a German embroidery book called "Stitch It Yourself".

-In 2016, I also started creating downloadable embroidery patterns and in 2017, embroidery kits and patch making kits.
+I started creating downloadable embroidery patterns in 2017, embroidery kits and patch making kits.
+In 2019, I started creating sashiko style and visible mending transfers and sashiko supply kits.
 All of my kits and patterns come with full instructions and a materials list.

-If you are just beginning to embroider, or want to learn, head over to my blog for some embroidery projects, tips and stitch tutorials.
+If you are just beginning to get into visible mending, or want to learn, head over to my blog for some mending projects, tips and stitch tutorials.

-While most of wrenbirdarts' business comes from the etsy shop, wrenbirdarts.com runs just as smoothly in receiving orders and inquiries right here on our website as it does through Etsy.
+While most of wrenbirdarts' business historically came from my etsy shop, wrenbirdarts.com runs just as smoothly in receiving orders and inquiries right here on our website as it does through Etsy.
 If you'd like to read the reviews from my customers, please click here.

 If you have any questions, email: firstname.lastname@example.org.

 Sign up for my newsletter here.
 Be the first to know about sales, new products, and hankie stories.
 You'll receive 2-3 newsletters each month, and newsletter-subscriber only discount codes.

 Shop wrenbirdarts in person at these thoughtfully chosen shops:

 - The Handmade Showroom, Seattle, WA